sochoav1/sochoav1/README.md

-# Hello 👋, I'm Santiago Ochoa
+# Hello to my profile👋, I'm Santiago Ochoa

 Student of Physics Engineering and Mathematical Engineering.